roomlane/moodle-qtype_vdmarker/README.txt

 Venn diagram markers question type

-Teacher can define the question (a set theory formula), correct answer as a Venn diagram and penalty per incorrectly answered region.
+Teacher can define the question (a set theory expression), correct answer as a Venn diagram and penalty per incorrectly answered region.
 Student can click on Venn diagram to mark regions selected or unselected.

 This question type was written by Rommi Saar.